kineticedge/dev-local/README.md

   * `kowl` and `kafka-ui` are provided for kafka exploration through a UI interface.
 I have not used `kafka-ui`, but looks promising.
 I enjoy using `kowl`.
 Other options to use would be `akhq`, `kafdrop` and `conduktor`.

-# connect

-  * As of Kafka 2.6 (`confluent-community` 6.0) most of the bundled connectors were removed; this is great in that it allows for easier upgrading of connectors w/out having to upgrade `connect`.

-  * Place the desired connectors (unzipped) into the ./jars directory.

 # ksqlDB